 Education is an essential step in empowering and preparing migrant children to participate fully in society and the labour market in the future (Chulalongkorn University and UNICEF Thailand, 2022).
-As per the 1999 Education for All policy and 2005 Cabinet Resolution on Education for Unregistered Persons, Thailand has a progressive policy that states that every child is entitled to 15 years of free education regardless of their legal status or nationality.29
+As per the 1999 Education for All policy and 2005 Cabinet Resolution on Education for Unregistered Persons, Thailand has a progressive policy that states that every child is entitled to 15 years of free education regardless of their legal status or nationality.

 As mentioned above, Thailand's MoE has developed a unique mechanism to register migrant and stateless children into the formal education system by issuing them with a temporary student ID number popularly known as the G-code.
 December 2023 data from the MoE provide insights into the number of G-code students enrolled in schools in Thailand across different levels of education.
-The data in Table 8 indicate that the highest number of G-code students), lower secondary (19,172 students), upper secondary level (8,153 students) and higher education (6 students).
+The data in Table 8 indicate that the highest number of G-code students in 2023 was at primary level (79,674 students), followed by preschool level (27,816 students), lower secondary (19,172 students), upper secondary level (8,153 students) and higher education (6 students).